eslint/eslint/docs/src/developer-guide/working-with-rules.md

 ### context.getScope()

-This method returns the scope which has the following types:
+This method returns the scope of the current node.
+It is a useful method for finding information about the variables in a given scope, and how they are used in other scopes.

+#### Scope types

+The following table contains a list of AST node types and the scope type that they correspond to.
+For more information about the scope types, refer to the [`Scope` object documentation](./scope-manager-interface.md#scope-interface).

 | AST Node Type             | Scope Type |
 |:--------------------------|:-----------|